djjd47130/JD-TMDB/README.md

 There is a test application to demonstrage the usage of the TMDB API.
 Note that this app is in very active development at this time, and is far from ready.

+### JDLib

+The test applications uses controls from a separate repository of mine: https://github.com/djjd47130/JDLib

 ## Watch Providers Attribution

 **IMPORTANT**: In order to use any of the "Watch Providers" features, you must attribute "**JustWatch**" in your solution.